jaruserickson/whaddit/README.md

-# recommenddit
+# whaddit

-get recommendations on subreddits you may like based on a subreddit you like
+let ai guess what a subreddit is about!

 ## Usage
-To use recommenddit, you'll need a few python libraries first (and an API key!)
+To use whaddit, you'll need a few python libraries first (and an API key!)

 ```
 pip3 install clarifai